PizzaDAO/pizza-oven-py/README.md

 If you run Docker and want to run the code locally without Python dependencies, we provide a Dockerfile and docker-compose.yml.

-create a .env file according to the .env.example file.
-You must fill in the Ethereum socket server.
+Copy the .env.example file and name it .env.
+You must fill in the Ethereum socket server with a Rinkeby websocket from [Alchemy.com](http://alchemy.com).

 Run the production deployment